lakshmankumar12/languageNotes/js_notes.md

     * points to the object upon which a method is called
     * Note that this is assigned value only at time of execution just before the fn-call

+* var keyword does variable hoisting at function scope.
+* ES6: let/const does block scope - and no hoisting.
+Its like regular c'like behavior

 * In a browser, that's the window object
 * document object refers to the full html document we are rendering